grinnell-cs/csc151-dh/_eboards/eboard39-3.md

 _TPS_

-`alphabetically-first-1` behaves surprisingly badly (that is, makes way too make recursive calls) on some inputs.

-Which inputs?
+One of these is much worse (on some inputs).
+Which one?

+* The first one

+What inputs are bad?

+* The longer the list, the worse the first one is.
-* Ones in which the alphabetically first element is at the end of the list.
+* Ones in which the alphabetically first thing is at the end of the list.

-Why does it make so many recursive calls?
+Why does that cause bad behavior?

-* Because we might do two identical recursive calls, which doesn't sound great.
+* We have two identical recursive calls
-* For bad inputs, at every step, we double the work.
-2x2x2x

-Important conclusion

-* Subtle things can make a huge difference.
-* BE CAREFUL ABOUT IDENTICAL RECURSIVE CALLS!
+* Those cascade 2 x 2 x 2 x 2 x 2 x ...

+Helpful learning outcome

+* DON'T INCLUDE IDENTICAL RECURSIVE CALLS IN YOUR PROCEDURE!
+It will generally make things slow.

 ### Reversing